yooseokseo/best-team-ever/milestone_writeups/milestone6/milestone6.md

 - Explanation of data visualization:

-(Data visualization Screenshot: Medication History - see last image below in "Screenshots") For our data visualization, we are displaying a profile's medication history.
+(Data visualization Screenshot: Medication History)
+In high level language: For our data visualization, we are displaying a profile's medication history.
 This visualization is the result of an internal function that generates data based on a user's input in the backend, and then updates the frontend's visuals with that new information.
 In other words, a user can add a new medication for a profile, which will cause our function to pull that information and update the profile's medication history to show that new medication.

+TL;DR: home page will display all medication you have to take for the day.
+Adding new medication will create a history of it in backend and determine how many times you need to be reminded to take it.
+--

+In low level language: we have 2 tables that store information about medication: medication table and history table.

+The medication table contains all medicine and all information associated with it (ex. name, shape, consumption frequency, etc.).

+The history table will contain multiple entries of the same medication, but at different dates and time.
+For example, if medication "A" is created with the following key informations: start_date = May 30 & times_per_day = 4, then 4 entries of this medication will be created in the history table, each one having different consumption time.
+--

 Data visualization screenshot examples
 ![Image of home_before](screenshots/home_before.png)